Top 5 Health Concerns for Seniors

 • Immunotherapy: Immunotherapy can help boost the immune system or target the cancer cells using substances produced by the body or in a laboratory, such as antibodies, cytokines, or vaccines.

-• Hormone therapy: Hormone therapy can help block or reduce the production or action of hormones that stimulate the growth of cancer cells, such as estrogen, progesterone, or testosterone.
+• Hormone therapy: Hormone therapy can help block or reduce the production or action of hormones, such as estrogen, progesterone, or testosterone, that stimulate the growth of cancer cells.

 • Targeted therapy: Targeted therapy can help interfere with the specific genes, proteins, or pathways that are involved in the growth or survival of cancer cells, using drugs that are designed to target them specifically.

-Hospice and palliative care can help seniors with cancer manage their pain, nausea, fatigue, and anxiety.
-Hospice and palliative care can provide:
+Hospice care helps seniors with cancer manage their pain, nausea, fatigue, and anxiety.
+Hospice care offers:

 • Medications, patches, or pumps to relieve pain or nausea